jmylchreest/keylightd/README.md

 - CLI tool (`keylightctl`) for managing lights and groups
 - Grouping of lights for batch control
 - Configurable discovery interval and logging
-- No REST API (all communication is via Unix socket and CLI)
+- HTTP REST API and Unix socket/CLI for local and remote control

 ---